andreashuber69/verify-coldcard-dice-seed/README.md

 - Allow for the external supply of entropy
 - Reproducibly generate the seed from the supplied entropy

-### Verifying the Security of a COLDCARD

-The [COLDCARD](https://coldcardwallet.com/) hardware wallet provides both features, as it allows the use of dice to generate the entropy and documents how the entropy is then used to generate the seed.
+The [COLDCARD](https://coldcardwallet.com) hardware wallet provides both features, as it allows the use of dice to generate the entropy and documents how the entropy is then used to generate the seed.

 While the manufacturer has surely tested this extensively, how can you be sure that your copy of the COLDCARD does this